Dublerq/dyalog-usage-example-client/README.md

 # dyalog-usage-example-client
-Example application simulating a work of real C++ application utilizing Dyalog library features
+Example application simulating a work of real program (web backend in this case) written in C++ utilizing Dyalog library features.
+Part of a university project.